flahartyka/AKU-progression-efficientnet/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 # AKU EfficientNet Models
+In the directory `efficientnet` you will find the scripts to train DL models.
+Within `models`, you can find the trained model weights for narrowing, calcium, vacuum, global scores, and nitisinone.

 # Segmentation
 In the directory `segmentation` you will find the links to the source code used to setup finetune-SAM and YOLO models.
 Additionally, you will find an example dataset (images and masks) used to finetune these models for cervical and lumbar X-ray images as well as example shell scripts and python training code specifically adapted from finetune-SAM and YOLO to fit our AKU dataset.
 More details about the function of each script is included in the README within `segmentation`.